Treponema pallidum: Syphilis

 Treponema pallidum pallidum is a motile spirochete that is generally acquired by close sexual contact, entering the host via breaches in squamous or columnar epithelium.
 The organism can also be transmitted to a fetus by transplacental passage during the later stages of pregnancy, giving rise to congenital syphilis.
 The helical structure of T. p. pallidum allows it to move in a corkscrew motion through mucous membranes or enter minuscule breaks in the skin.
 In women, the initial lesion is usually on the labia, the walls of the vagina, or the cervix; in men, it is on the shaft or glans of the penis.
 It gains access to the host's blood and lymph systems through tissue and mucous membranes.
 In more severe cases, it may gain access to the host by infecting the skeletal bones and central nervous system of the body.
 Despite effective antibiotic treatment since the mid twentieth century, this infection has been emerging globally in the last few decades.
 In 2021, approximately 6 million new infections occurred globally.
 In laboratory cultures, some contemporary variants of T. p. pallidum strains have been failing to respond to the second line antibiotic azithromycin.
 This phylogenetic divergence and global presence point to the emergence of a pandemic strain cluster.
 In addition to phylogenetic divergence, the switch to confidential record keeping resulted in an overall decrease in quality of tracking and recording disease prevalence.

 The incubation period for a T. p. pallidum infection is usually around 21 days, but can range from 10 to 90 days.

+Due to its problematic cultivation in laboratory conditions, much is still unknown about the pathogenesis of T. pallidum.
+In 2023, Hu YT et al. published an article about the in vitro interaction between microglia cells and T. pallidum, which could prove to be significant in case of neurosyphilis.
+They have confirmed underlying mechanism of how the bacteria induce microglial apoptosis and simultaneously inhibit its clearance.
+They have discovered that T. pallidum activates microglia and induces autophagy on one side, but on the other side it interferes with mTORC1/TFEB pathway.
+This pathway is an important pathway, where the inhibition of mTORC1 signalling causes the nuclear translocation of transcription factor EB (TFEB).
+TFEB is a master regulator of lysosome biogenesis and its translocation to the nucleus induces the transcription of lysosomal genes and the production of lysosomes.
+T. pallidum interferes in this pathway by activating mTORC1, which inhibits nuclear translocation of TFEB, which consequently inhibits lysosomal biogenesis and autophagic flux.
+That leads into accumulation of autophagosomes, which in turn leads to microglial apoptosis and prevents the clearance of T. pallidum.
+This study offers good foundation for further studies of T. pallidum pathogenesis and potentially new therapeutic targets.

 A map depicting the deaths per million persons caused by syphilis produced with data from the WHO (2012).